 Installation Complexity: The installation of curved aluminum panels involved complex logistics, particularly in maintaining airport operations during the renovation.
 The solution was to pre-fabricate the panels and employ modular construction techniques that allowed for quicker and less intrusive installation.

-The new curved ceilings have transformed the interior spaces of Hamburg Airport, providing a modern look that improves the spatial perception and ambiance of the terminals.
+The new curved ceiling panels have transformed the interior spaces of Hamburg Airport, providing a modern look that improves the spatial perception and ambiance of the terminals.
 The practical benefits have been significant, enhancing both the acoustic quality and the lighting within the space, thus improving the overall passenger experience.

 The successful implementation of curved ceilings at Hamburg Airport serves as a benchmark for similar projects, demonstrating the effectiveness of thoughtful material selection and innovative construction techniques in modern architectural renovations.